 How many apps do you have installed on your devices?
 Nowadays, we use apps for almost everything, from communication with others to writing down our shopping lists.
-However, some apps may represent an inconspicuous danger to your data security (and privacy).
-Together with Daniel Chromek, Chief Information Security Officer at ESET, we discussed common ways people endanger their data through app services.
+However, some apps may represent a hidden danger to your data security (and privacy).
+With Daniel Chromek, Chief Information Security Officer at ESET, we discussed common ways people endanger their data through app services.

 What type of data needs protection?

-We daily deal with our own personal data, but also the digital information of our employers, employees, co-workers, and clients.
+We daily deal with our own personal data and the digital information of our employers, employees, co-workers, and clients.
 While public data may be easily accessible to anyone who searches for it, many types of digital information need to be handled and protected carefully.
 These include:

 Internal data – i.e., internal communication